learngermanghana/makeupschool/README.md

-# Make Up & More School of Cosmetology
+# Make Up & More School of Cosmetology.

 A premium, conversion-focused beauty school website built with Next.js App Router, TypeScript, React, and Tailwind CSS.
 The project is designed for Vercel deployment and uses local static data plus Firestore-backed registration capture so admissions enquiries are saved permanently.